Anvayacs/Octans/README.md

 ## I am Anvay, a student developer

-- 🔭 I just launched my first Repository on github
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Looking to start my own company
+-  ❕  Working on a big project
 ### What is Octans??
 - Named after the constellation, Octans is a mathematics software designed to give students a tool to solve mathematical formulas that we are taught over the years.
 - Octans considers all the possibilities of any given formula and provides a solution according to it.
 It does not just give answers to a formula, it provides steps to how the formula was solved.